mysociety/fms-endpoint/README.md

 should find it easy to install provided you have access to a webserver and a database.

-Although the code generally expects to be running under an Apache webserver with a mySQL database, it's easy to change these things if your system is different -- see the installation documentation:
+The code generally expects to be running under an Apache webserver with a mySQL database.
+It may be possible change these things if your system is different -- see the installation documentation:

 __Installation instructions:__ see `documentation/INSTALL.md`